kwccoin/6502_solving_de/README.md

 ## An easy introduction

 Open the code.bin and copy the floating point code.
 Paste it in the monitor.
-Now we have to put two number at location 0x4 and 0x8 (both 4 bytes).
+Now we have to put two numbers at location 0x4 and 0x8 (both 4 bytes).

 The floating point algorithm requires the binary format, so we have to convert numbers.
-A short description is in the code from Woz:
+A short description can be found in the floating point document (wozfp1.txt) by Woz:

 ```
 In the Exponent: